PiaBlossfeld/PiaBlossfeld.github.io/_pages/workshopsandconferences.md

 ## Co-Organizer of Workshops

-2022 | Technological Change and Labour Market Opportunities at the Akademie der Wissenschaften und Literatur Mainz [Link]
+2022 | Technological Change and Labour Market Opportunities at the Akademie der Wissenschaften und Literatur Mainz

 2019 | Causal Inference in the Social Sciences [Link](https://home.uni-leipzig.de/~causality/)